 Or provocative imagery like the famous Eva Herzigova Hello Boys adverts for WonderBra.

 The effectiveness of these types of creative work come down to context.
-They need to be a good fit with your customers, and with your brand.
+They have to be a good fit with your customers, and your brand tone of voice.
 Some brands can do provocative, but for others it’s a no go.

-It would be harder for a bank or a children’s brand to do though.
-Commbank or Disney for example are unlikely to ever feature swearing in their advertising.
+It’d be harder for a bank or a children’s brand to do though.
+Commbank or Disney, for example, are unlikely to ever feature swearing in their advertising.